ShiPC-AI/LiDAR-Localization-100FPS/README.md

     </div>
 </p>

-> The left side shows the terminal output of the "collect database", while the right displays a portion of the map database.
+> **Note:**  The left side shows the terminal output of the "collect database", while the right displays a portion of the map database.
 4. **online relocalization**
 ```
 $ roslaunch lidar_100 relocate.launch